run-gemini-cli

 - In any issue or pull request, mention

-followed by your request - Examples:
+@gemini-clifollowed by your request - Examples:

-@gemini-cli write unit tests for this component
+@gemini-cli explain this code change@gemini-cli suggest improvements for this function@gemini-cli help me debug this error@gemini-cli write unit tests for this component

 This action provides several pre-built workflows for different use cases.
-Each workflow is designed to be copied into your repository's .github/workflows
+Each workflow is designed to be copied into your repository's .github/workflows directory and customized as needed.

 This workflow acts as a central dispatcher for Gemini CLI, routing requests to the appropriate workflow based on the triggering event and the command provided in the comment.
 For a detailed guide on how to set up the dispatch workflow, go to the Gemini Dispatch workflow documentation.